 - Continually improve our environmental performance and minimise the social impact and damage of activities by periodically reviewing our environmental policy, objectives and management system.

 - Use public transport in preference to travel by car wherever it is possible and effective to do so.

 UMC recognises that the products of our designs will have far more environmental impact than our own operation therefore we are further committed to exercising our professional skills in such a way as to minimise environmental impact in so far as this is possible within the instructions received from our Clients.

 The Practice is committed to:

 - Raise the awareness of Clients about sustainability and environmental protection, and help the members of the design team to develop a shared vision of environmental aspirations.

-- Encouraging the Client to undertake a sustainability assessment for the project such as BREEAM, Net Zero Carbon or WELL.
+- Encourage the Client to undertake a sustainability and building standard assessment for the project such as BREEAM, Net Zero Carbon or WELL.

 - Consider the potential for renewable energy sources locally or on site.